Manage Workflow and the Local Optima Problem

-What does a 12Faces manager do with all the Workflow stages, other than Constraint, so we do not suffer the ill effects of Local Optima?
+What does a 12Faces manager do to manage all the Workflow stages, other than Constraint, so that we do not suffer the ill effects of Local Optima?

-1. This is the big psychological step for the manager to accept that more production is not necessarily a good thing.
+1. This is a big psychological step for the manager to accept that more production is not necessarily a good thing.

 2. Give permission to staff that it is ok not to produce to the maximum they can now.

 - This might come as a shock to them as it reverses longstanding practice.